nopeNoshishi/leptos_oidc2/README.md

 to specify the OIDC endpoints, client ID, redirect URIs, and other relevant information.

-Please keep in mind that the `issuer` url needs to be the base url without the `/.well-known/openid-configuration` and without a trailing slash.
+Please make sure that the `issuer` url is the base url without the `/.well-known/openid-configuration` and without a trailing slash.
-A simple example may be found [here](examples/simple/src/simple).
+A simple example may be found [here](examples/simple/src/simple.rs).

 Note: Please keep in mind that the `Auth::init` needs to be `inside a Router`.
-The internal state is using `use_query`, which is only available inside a `Router`.
+The internal state is using `use_query` and `use_navigate`, which is only available inside a `Router`.
-Furthermore, the initializing of the authentication context needs to be awaited.
-See the usage of `AuthInitialized` component in the [example](examples/simple/src/simple).

 ### Generating Login and Logout URLs